DSC International School, Hong Kong

 The school was founded in 1986 which offers Ontario curriculum (registered in the province of Ontario as an international private school).
-It has students from over 50 countries and offers kindergarten, primary and secondary education in 3 separate buildings.
+It has students from over 50 countries and offers kindergarten, primary and secondary education in three separate buildings.
 The school was first intended as a local school for the new residential development in Taikoo Shing.

 After completing Ontario program of study, and having met all graduation requirements, DSC students are awarded the Ontario Secondary School Diploma (OSSD).
 Graduates from DSC have routinely been accepted into top universities worldwide.
+The school adopted its current name in 2021.

-Early Years
+Early years

 Early Years Programme provides 3 to 5 year-olds with multiple opportunities to develop the knowledge and skills within the four frames of our play and inquiry-based curriculum.

 Elementary

 Elementary Programme focuses on literacy, numeracy, STEAM, and passion projects across all grades.
 Our Elementary students take the following courses: English, Literacy, Mathematics, Science and Technology, Social Studies, Health and Physical Education, the Arts (Drama, Dance, Visual Arts, and Music) and International Languages (French, Japanese or Putonghua).